Moscow Contemporary Art Center Vinzavod

 Vinzavod (Винзавод; Vinzavod, literally winery) is a centre for contemporary arts in Moscow, Russia.

 Opened in 2007, it is located in a complex of seven industrial buildings from the late 19th century including the former brewery (and later winery) called "Moscow Bavaria".
-Alexander Brodsky is the coordinator of the project.

 History of the building

 Estate of Princess Volkonskaya

-Captain of the Guards regiment Mel’gunov, the first owner of an estate situated in modern Mruzovskomu on the corner 4th streets BANKS, sold his estate to his own sister, Princess Catherine Volkonskaya.
+Captain of the Guards regiment Melgunov, the first owner of an estate situated on the corner of modern Mruzovsky lane and 4th Syromyatnichesky lane, sold his estate to his own sister, Princess Catherine Volkonskaya.

 In 1805, Monin bought the manor.
 After four years in 1810, Nicephorus Prokofiev opened a malt-brewing factory on its territory.
 In early 1821, the estate passed on to Revel shopkeeper Frederick Danielson of the 2nd Guild, who added a wing to the residential part of the building, along with a two-story brewery and malt house.
 Kokorev collected paintings and was a patron of the arts.